Bill Schubart has lived with his family in Vermont since 1947. He writes about Vermont in fiction, humor and opinion pieces.

 Schubart is a founder and past chairman of the American Video Duplication Association, has served on the Governor’s Telecommunications Task Force.
 He has been a member of the National Academy of Recording Arts and Sciences (the Grammy Awards) and The Direct Marketing Association (DMA) He is past Chair of the Vermont Business Roundtable where he also chaired the Telecommunications & Information Technology Task Force.
 He recently completed a three year term as Chair of Fletcher Allen Health Care, a 500-bed academic medical center.

-Vermont College of Fine Arts (current)
+Vermont College of Fine Arts

-Vermont Folklife Center (current)
+Vermont Folklife Center (twice)

-Vermont Journalism Trust dba VTDigger.org (current)
+Vermont Journalism Trust dba VTDigger.org

 Vermont Arts Council (twice)